A Fraction of the Whole: Jasper Dean

 Jasper Dean is Martin Dean's illegitimate son and Terry Dean's nephew.
-He narrates most of the novel, save some sections which are narrated by Martin.
+He narrates most of the novel, save some sections which are narrated instead by Martin.
 Jasper's difficult relationship with his father is the central subject of the book, and he leads a confused childhood due to Martin's constant bizarre lessons and diatribes.
-His conflict is a fear of turning into his father, and he often works to distance himself from Martin, though their bond is strangely loving in its own way.
+His central conflict is a fear of turning into his father, and he often works to distance himself from Martin, though their bond is strangely loving in its own way.

 Martin Dean

 Martin Dean, the father of Jasper Dean, is paranoid, philosophical, and intelligent.
 As a child, he spent four years and four months in a coma; upon waking up, the resulting unfamiliarity with the world led to his later misanthropy.
 Martin is transfixed by his inevitable death and will stop at nothing to leave his mark on the world; this leads to a series of "immortality projects" which inevitably end up backfiring.
 He is also determined to indoctrinate his son Jasper with his beliefs.
-Throughout the book, his sanity is debatable.

 Terry Dean

 Terry Dean is Martin's younger half-brother.
 He is described as blond and handsome.
-He grew up as a natural athlete who loved sports with a religious fervor, hating all cheats.
+He grew up as a natural athlete who loved sports with a religious fervor, hating all cheaters.
 When Terry is injured and can no longer take part in any sport, he turns to a life of crime, going from juvenile delinquency to a vigilante crusade against every cheating athlete in Australia.
-He is eventually captured, and presumed dead when a brushfire burns down his prison.
+He is eventually captured, and later presumed dead when a brushfire burns down his prison.